adamcw/wordle-trie-packing/README.md

 saving just under 20KB of memory).

 This also suggests a reason protobufs prefer to remain byte-aligned with their varints.
-Not only is byte-aligned data easier to deal with, but they also allow for structure in the input to remain in the output which can be leveraged by compression algorithms over-the-wire (the data as represented while in transit between two places).
+Not only are byte-aligned data easier to deal with, but they also allow for structure in the input to remain in the output which can be leveraged by compression algorithms over-the-wire (the data as represented while in transit between two places).